hammzj/cypress-load-balancer/README.md

 Debug logs can be enabled for the plugin and CLI commands with the Node environment variable of `DEBUG=cypress-load-balancer`.

+You can run Cypress example scripts in mocha with `RUN_CYPRESS_EXAMPLES=true yarn run test:mocha`.

 ## Publishing

 ### On GitHub